 Course Home Page

 Welcome to the PREMIUM Counselling Relationship Program training course!
 This course is based on the Counselling Relationship (CR) manual.
 The authors of the manual are Neerja Chowdhary, Hamid Dabholkar, Richard Velleman, Sona Dimidjian, Christopher Fairburn and Vikram Patel.
 The manual has been developed by the PREMIUM program to provide a basic foundation for counselling skills.
 It is essential to complete this course before trainees attempt to complete the training courses of the Depression Counseling or the Alcohol Counseling.
+All components of this training (like all NextGenU.org trainings) are free, including registration, learning, testing, and the granting of a certificate of completion.
 This online course has been designed by Arpita Anand, Sona Dimidjian and Richard Velleman with additional contributions from Angela Leocata, Sydney Church, Luanna Fernandes, Ajay Kumar, Medha Upadhye and Dielle Dsouza.

 The PREMIUM program was entirely funded by the Wellcome Trust, through a grant to Vikram Patel, and was implemented in Goa (India) by the London School of Hygiene & Tropical Medicine, Sangath and the Government of Goa's Directorate of Health Services.
 This online course been made possible through NextGenU.org and the Annenberg Physician Training Program in Addictive Disease.